microsoft/accessibility-insights-windows/docs/TelemetryOverview.md

 The `TelemetryAction` and `TelemetryProperty` enumerations can be extended to add new actions or properties.

 #### Context Properties
-There are some proeprties that are desired on every reported telemetry action.
+There are some properties that are desired on every reported telemetry action.
 The `Logger.AddOrUpdateContextProperty` method exists for this purpose.
 When a context property is set, it will be automatically added as a property to each subsequent call to `Logger.PublishTelemetryEvent`.
 This sample adds a context property:
 ```
 Logger.AddOrUpdateContextProperty(TelemetryProperty.Version, GetAppVersion());  // value is a locale-agnostic string
 ```